 measurement.
 "We can't wait for Nielsen to do it," Harbert said.

 With so much viewing of primetime programming happening on a delayed basis,

 "it's time to consider moving to a C7 metric," Harbert said.
-TV commercials are
+TV

 When asked about the possibility of considering C7, one top buyer frowned and